VidCruiter Logo

 A structured job interview requires the interviewer to plan, prepare, and follow their interview guide.
 As a result, it would be fair to say structured interviews are more formal than unstructured job interviews.
 This is why structured interviews are often also referred to as planned interviews or standardized interviews.

-What is better: structured or unstructured interviews
+What is better: Structured or unstructured interviews

 In terms of mitigating the potential for unintended rater bias, increasing predictive validity, and finding the candidate most likely to succeed in a specific role, structured interviews are the better choice.